matiaspl/LinkPi-ENCx/README.md

 ### Secure system accounts with empty passwords

 To disable the possibility of logging in without a password over telnet, change hashes for users other than root to `:x:` (for example using _vi_).
+You should end up with the following:

 ```
 (...)